collincahill/collin-cahill-ux-iop/README.md

 A UX project to get me up to speed on necessary skills and technologies I will be using on the UX team.

 ## How to Use
-Currently runs using the file system and the browser, but will run the same on a server.
+(unit 2) Currently runs using the file system and the browser, but will run the same on a server.
 Just open one of the .html files and you're in.

 ## Dependencies
 - The stylesheet imports a font from Google Fonts (Source Sans Pro).